AlexKintis/my-boilr-templates/README.md

     my-command-wrapper.sh <ARGS>
     ```

+    > NOTE: The `Dockerfile` should have the following structure in order to work properly:

+    ```Dockerfile
+    FROM image:tag

+    # Do what you have to do to build the image
+    # Maybe export to the path the desired command
+    # For example:
+    export PATH=$PATH:/the/path/to/my-command

+    # And then add as an entrypoint the command that will be executed
+    ENTRYPOINT [ "my-command" ]
+    ```

 <!--- **Dockerfile Template**: A basic Dockerfile template for building Docker images.-->
 <!--- **Docker Swarm**: Template for setting up a Docker Swarm cluster.-->